ericabertolozzi/LunaApp/Labs/Lab6/README.txt

 time around.
 I struggled with connecting the angular front end to the node back end through the HTTP service, but I got help from Dr. Callahan in office hours to set up my services correctly.
 I was also confused with how to have the csv file download to the user's computer in the browser, so I used res.download(csv) to download the csv file that I createds in the code earlier.
-I do not understand where the file goes after calling res.download, since I did not figure out a way to set a path for every user's computer Downloads folder.
+I was able to get the file to show up in this directory (Lab6) but I could not get the download to show in the browser.

 - Manya Trehan (@Manya14)
 First, I created a collection called Cycle Tracking within the luna database.
 This collection